Centra Blog

 screen image of personal information

-“There is no such thing as asking too many questions when you need to verify that a phone call or email is not fraudulent.”
+“There’s no such thing as asking too many questions when you need to verify that a phone call or email is not fraudulent.”

-Don’t Fall Victim to a Texting, Email, or Phone Phishing Scam by following these tips:
+Don’t fall victim to a texting, email, or phone phishing scam by following these tips:

 Start by setting some security features on your email account and computer.
 Here are a few things that you can do to help: